coder/docs/admin/git.md

 Linking your Coder account with a git service provider is _not_ required.
-Instead, you can use Visual Studio Code with git, the command-line tool, and we expect that this combination will work with most hosting software or services.
+Instead, you can use Visual Studio Code with git, the command-line tool, and we expect this combination to work with most hosting software or services.
 However, Coder doesn't test these and cannot provide recommendations or support.

 > Ensure that your Git provider supports the keygen algorithm that Coder uses;
 > you can choose the algorithm in **Manage** > **Admin** > **Security** >